3-D model of a bat's sonar beam as it attacks an insect.

 Aaron Corcoran, Ph.D.

-I am a scientist, educator and communicator who is passionate about sharing my knowledge of the natural world with the public.
-My research on sonar-jamming moths and bats has highlighted by media around the world, and has made into .
-I recently served as a scientific consultant for National Geographic while filming a segment for the nature documentary Untamed Americas.
+I am a scientist, educator and communicator.
+My passion is connecting the dots of life in the natural world, relating understanding of how animal bodies work to how animals behave and interact in nature.
+My research on sonar-jamming moths and bats has been highlighted by media around the world.
+I served as a scientific consultant for National Geographic while filming a segment for the nature documentary Untamed Americas.
+I'm also a National Geographic Explorer.

-My research on bats and moths has taken me across the country (lately often at the Southwestern Research Station) and Ecuador.
+My research on bats and moths has taken me across the country (often at the Southwestern Research Station) and to Ecuador.
 I began studying bat echolocation as a master's student in Dr. Joe Szewczak's lab at Humboldt State University.
 I did my Ph.D. on bats and moths at Wake Forest University in the lab of Dr. William Conner and then spent a year as a post-doc in the auditory neuroethology lab of Dr. Cindy Moss at the University of Maryland.
-I've now returned to Wake Forest as a post-doc studying bat jamming.
+I returned to Wake Forest as a post-doc studying bat jamming.
+I'm now a post-doc in Ty Hedrick's lab at UNC Chapel Hill.

 I have given dozens of talks on my research and other topics to youth, general, and scientific audiences, and I am always happy to share my work with others.
 I believe multimedia and story-telling are some of our best tools for communicating science.